LITTLE BLOOD-SUCKING B#$TARDS.

 “Hedrin Stubborn Egg Removal Kit is 10 times more effective at removing nits than combing alone.”

-4. Suffocate with hair gel
+4. Suffocate the headlice with hair gel

 This works much like smothering with olive oil, but hair gel is easier to wash out.
 Read up on the details here.